 Weather-avoidance and weather-observation radars differ from discrete-target radars in having extended targets, typically precipitation, that often fills the entire radar beam (which is typically quite narrow).
 In the corresponding form of the radar range equation, SNR is inversely proportional to the inverse square of range rather than to its inverse 4th power.
 For a weather radar observing beam-filling rain, the range reduction for a given precision of rainfall-rate estimation would be the square root of the 1 dB factor; i.e. (1.26)1/2, which equals 1.12.
 Thus there is a 12% loss of range capability in the presence of such interference, that also corresponds to a 21% loss of area coverage.
 Alternatively, for a given range, the interference would raise (i.e. degrade) the minimum measurable weather reflectivity by about 26%, again without regard to weather reflectivity fluctuation characteristics.

-For meteorological radars, an increase of about 0.5 dB would constitute a range and area coverage degradation of respectively 5 and 11%.
-Such an increase corresponds to an (I  N)/N ratio of about −10 dB.
-However, further study is required regarding this issue.
+Meteorological radars that operate in the frequency band 8 500-10 500 MHz (i.e. on a wavelength of 2.5 cm to 4 cm) can detect smaller particles.
+These meteorological radars are generally used for studies on cloud development because of their ability to detect very small water particles and light precipitation.
+They have a typical range of 30 km for 10 dBz weather targets and operate at relatively low power levels (e.g. 12 kW).

+Networks of radars operated in the frequency band 8 500-10 500 MHz are also being investigated as a means of complementing existing weather radar systems by detecting precursors to severe weather events.

+“A disadvantage of using radars operated in the frequency range 8-12 GHz for weather detection is the amount of signal attenuation that can be experienced in rain.
+The attenuation is particularly severe in moderate-to-heavy rain, where the reflectivity factor is greater than 40 dBz.
+As long as the radar can obtain a detectable signal after attenuation, velocity measurements can be made and estimates of the attenuation rate can be applied to correct the reflectivity values.
+Dual-polarimetric measurements can be particularly effective for correction of attenuation. (e.g. Lim and Chandrasekar, 2005).”

+Once the attenuated signal falls below the sensitivity of the radar, velocity measurements are unobtainable.
+When velocity measurements are not available the ability of the radar to detect weather hazards is compromised.

+Additional analytical studies and field measurements will need to be undertaken in order to quantify the impact of localized interference on these systems and to determine the magnitude of the I/N levels that are required to protect these systems.

+.